hev/WizardLM/README.md

 ### WizardLM performance on NLP foundation tasks.

 The following table provides a comparison of WizardLMs and other LLMs on NLP foundation tasks.
-The results indicate that WizardLMs consistently exhibit superior performance in comparison to the LLaMa models of the same size.
+The results indicate that WizardLMs consistently exhibit superior performance in comparison to the LLaMA models of the same size.
 Furthermore, our WizardLM-30B model showcases comparable performance to OpenAI's Text-davinci-003 on the MMLU and HellaSwag benchmarks.

 | Model            | MMLU 5-shot | ARC 25-shot | TruthfulQA 0-shot | HellaSwag 10-shot | Average    |
 |------------------|-------------|-------------|-------------------|-------------------|------------|